The Oasis on Lake Travis

-The Oasis on Lake Travis is a restaurant on the western edge of Austin, Texas.
-The restaurant promotes itself as the "Sunset Capital of Texas" with its terraced views looking West over Lake Travis.
-The thirty thousand-plus square foot restaurant sits on a bluff 450 feet above the lake and is the largest outdoor restaurant in the U.S.
+The Oasis on Lake Travis is a restaurant on the western edge of Austin, Texas, United States.
+Established in 1982, the restaurant promotes itself as the "Sunset Capital of Texas" with its terraced views looking west over Lake Travis.
+It is one of the largest restaurants in the world and serves American and Tex-Mex cuisine.

+Description

+The 30,000 square foot restaurant sits on a bluff 450 feet above Lake Travis and is the largest outdoor restaurant in Texas.
+In 2019, the Oasis was the fourth largest restaurant in the world, with a seating capacity of 2,800 people.
+The menu includes American and Tex-Mex cuisine such as burgers, fajitas, nachos, and tacos, as well as margaritas.

+The restaurant has a gift shop and has hosted live music.

+History

 The restaurant was first built in 1982 by Houston entrepreneur Beau Theriot, who purchased a 500 acre ranch overlooking the lake and converted it into the current multi-use venue.
+Jody Theriot is a manager.

 On the morning of June 1, 2005, a lightning strike ignited a fire which consumed much of the property.
 Parts of the facility that were not damaged were reopened within weeks, while other parts were rebuilt.

+The restaurant was featured in the Netflix series The Ultimatum.
+In 2023, the business ranked number 32 in Restaurant Business Magazine's list of the top 100 independent restaurants.